Cyphrome/Cyphrome/README.md

 - I'm learning **Neuroscience 🦠**

-- 🧑‍🏫 My favourite topic is: **Psychology, Philosophy, and Physics**
+- 🧑‍🏫 My favourite topics are: **Psychology, Philosophy, and Physics**

 - 💬 Ask me about **Anything!**